-Materials for most undergraduate courses in the humanities and social sciences are placed on reserve at the Powell Library.
-Reserves for other undergraduate classes may be placed at the appropriate subject library or at the Powell Library for classes with large enrollments.
+Materials for most undergraduate courses in the humanities and social sciences are submitted to Powell Library.
+Reserves for other undergraduate classes may be submitted to the appropriate subject library or to Powell Library for classes with large enrollments.

-Reserves for graduate-level courses are located at the appropriate subject library or the Charles E. Young Research Library.
+Reserves for graduate-level courses should be submitted to the appropriate subject library or the Charles E. Young Research Library.

 |Arts Library||(310) email@example.com|